 The FLSA requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.

 However, Section 13(a)(1) of the FLSA provides an exemption from both minimum wage and overtime pay for employees employed as bona fide executive, administrative, professional and outside sales employees.
 To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than prevailing wages per week.
 Job titles do not determine exempt status.
-In order for an exemption to apply, an employee’s specific job duties and salary must meet all the requirements of the Department’s regulations.
+For an exemption to apply, an employee’s specific job duties and salary must meet all the requirements of the Department’s regulations.

-For each position selected for FLSA review:
+For each position selected for FLSA review, we carry out the following analysis:

 - Review the job description.